egeexyz/distro-delves/scripts/standard.md

   - [ ] CPU
   - [ ] GPU
 - **outro**
   - [] Rate fixing issues found in the review on a scale of 1 to 10.
 1 the issue resolved itself.
-10 unfixabel
+10 unfixable